AriMichel/Collaborating/README.md

 * Then make a pull request for both of your branches.
 * Assign one another to review your work.
 Once you have reviewed each other's work, merge the branches to master.

+Adding some text direct on GitHub and creating a nex branch